noahkrem/Java-Game-2D/README.md

 - Implemented resource management (maps, sprites, fonts, audio) and UI systems (title screen, HUD, dialogue), delivering a complete playable prototype suitable for demos and portfolio showcases.
 - Improved rendering stability by optimizing draw order with Y-sorting and using double-buffered Swing rendering, maintaining smooth animations at 60 FPS on desktop JVMs.

-## License

-Add a license file here (e.g., MIT) if you want to allow public use.
-To add: create `LICENSE` and paste your chosen license text.

----

-If you'd like, I can:
-- Add a simple Gradle build and a runnable JAR target.
-- Generate a short demo GIF by running the game and capturing frames (requires additional permissions/tools).
-- Draft a one-page portfolio blurb or deploy instructions for itch.io.

-Would you like me to add a Gradle build (recommended) and a runnable JAR next?"}